 2: Assess the Neighborhoods

 Every property market is unique.
-You will need to get acquainted with the local real estate market for you to make the most appropriate choice.
+You will need to get acquainted with the local real estate market for you to make the most appropriate choice, especially if you're planning to rent out your house.

 To start with, you can perform online searches.
 You should be looking for rental properties within your budget that offer a strong tenant demand.
 Reading newspapers and local property journals will also help you get the information that you need.